alwin-john/scratch-game/README.md

 ## Scratch Game ##

-To build the project open terminal in project root file
+To build the project open terminal in the project root file

 ```
 .\gradlew build